Skip to main content

 Academic

 A rigorous evaluation of the return on investment for a tiered wellness program necessitates a departure from conventional human resources metrics.
-The analysis must adopt a systems-biology perspective, treating the organization as a complex adaptive system whose output is a direct function of the neurobiological and of its individual agents.
+The analysis must adopt a systems-biology perspective, treating the organization as a complex adaptive system whose output is a direct function of the neurobiological and metabolic health of its individual agents.

 The investment is not merely in “wellness”; it is a strategic allocation of capital toward the enhancement of the physiological substrate of performance.
 The return is quantified by measuring the upward modulation of this substrate.

-The central thesis is this ∞ cognitive performance, emotional regulation, and are emergent properties of an individual’s endocrine and metabolic state.
+The central thesis is this ∞ cognitive performance, emotional regulation, and executive function are emergent properties of an individual’s endocrine and metabolic state.
 Therefore, a program designed to optimize these underlying systems will yield a measurable and predictable return in the form of enhanced human capital.
 The measurement framework must be built on a causal chain linking specific biological interventions to quantifiable changes in biomarkers, which in turn predict improvements in well-defined performance indicators.

 The Neuroendocrine Architecture of Corporate Performance